phantomstudios/use-local-state/README.md

 ### Output

-An array containing the value and a function to set the value.
+An array containing the value, a function to set the value and another function to reset the value.

+- `[0]` : The value of the data stored in LocalStorage or the defaultValue if not set.
+- `[1]` : A function to set the value stored in LocalStorage.
 Signature is exactly like the standard [React.useState](https://reactjs.org/docs/hooks-state.html) hook.
+- `[2]` : A function to reset the data stored in the LocalStorage.

 [npm-image]: https://img.shields.io/npm/v/@phntms/use-local-state.svg?style=flat-square&logo=react
 [npm-url]: https://npmjs.org/package/@phntms/use-local-state